SamiMononen/projects/datastructures_backend/README.txt

 The project is for a course called "datastructures and algorithms".

-The documentation PNG is screenshotted from the project instructions and is in finnish.
+The documentation PNG is screenshotted from the project instructions and is in Finnish.
 Source: http://www.cs.tut.fi/~tiraka/fi/prg1-beacons-of-rgb-fi.pdf
 	http://www.cs.tut.fi/~tiraka/fi/prg2-game-of-fibres-fi.pdf